-If you appoint a substitute attorney, the substitute attorney will only only have authority to act as your attorney if the first appointed attorney dies, resigns or otherwise vacates their position.
+If you appoint a substitute attorney, they will only have authority to act as your attorney if the first appointed attorney dies, resigns or otherwise vacates their position.

 You can specify for whom the substitute is to act (e.g. if you appoint A and B as attorneys and X and Y as substitutes, you can specify that X takes A's place if A vacates office).